shearwavesplitter/AlpEventDownloader/README.md

 * os
 * time

+Other:
+* m2crypto (not required for Z3 but required for ZS)

 ## Restricted data (Z3 etc.)
 ### fdsn_fetch (not fully implemented)
 1. Get an invite from the Alparray group